smokedzn/xiaomi-dns-filter/README.md

 In this repository you'll get updated blocklists and allowlists to minimize the collected data via DNS-Filtering (Tracking, Bloatware, (Personalized) Ads, Telemetry etc. and Allowlists for certain Apps or Firmware-Updates) on Xiaomi devices, including Redmi and POCO.

 # Getting Started
+**Important (as of 2024-11-12)**

+**This List currently isn't being actievly monitored, nor actievly edited.
+If you see new DNS-Queries which might be related to Xiaomi, please start using an updated Blocklist or contribute by adding entries via PR.**
 ## PiHole

 Simply add the raw list(s) in PiHole Settings/Blocklists and click save and update.